kiwanami/emacs-deferred/README.markdown

       * a deferred object
    * Return a deferred object that iterates the function for the specified times.
       * The function receives the count number that begins zero.
-   * If a list is given, not a number, the function visits each elements in the list like 'mapc'.
+   * If a list is given, not a number, the function visits each elements in the list like `mapc`.

 * deferred:parallel (list-or-alist)
    * Arguments